tommituura/spich-firish/IDEAS.md

 * game over screen -> highscore screen by anykey or inputting name
 * highscore screen -> starting screen by anykey (or timeout?)

+Also, we want to be able to generate the levels from json files.
+This would be mightily nice even at the first version.

+# Transition plan:

+* every type of screen has a script-tag template
+* screens are created to browser window from templates, at first having hidden as a class which translates to display: none; in css.